xfst14/Ubuntu-installation-script/README.md

 ```
 ./ubuntusysteminstall.sh
 ```
-*Note: This script is ONLY APPLICABLE to Ubuntu and all of its deriatives (Linux Mint, Kubuntu, Pop!OS, ...)*
+*Note: This script is ONLY APPLICABLE to Ubuntu and all of its deriatives (Linux Mint, Kubuntu, Pop!OS, ...).
+There may be necessary applications you may need (such as xviewer, gwenview, kwrite, gnome-*